-In the absence of data that can be brought to directly assess these proposed mechanisms (e.g. spatial time-series of recruitment or growth) the exact causes of these patterns must remain speculative.
+In the absence of data that can be brought to directly assess these proposed mechanisms (e.g., spatial time-series of recruitment or growth) the exact causes of these patterns must remain speculative.
 As with any large scale and long-term study, it is impossible to control all possible covariates to isolate the effects of an oil spill and we must acknowledge that the observed patterns could arise from biological processes as yet unidentified.
 We designed our study to make comparisons that control for as many aspects as possible.
 We utilized a major fishery-independent data set and identified discrete areas within a standardize depth range and divided by natural bathymetric breaks.
 We only include areas contained within a single biogeographic region so all areas share major oceanographic drivers such as the Pacific Decadal Oscillation (PDO; Hare & Mantua 2000)[other major refs].
 Finally, we constructed statistical models that account for occurrence probability, density, and incorporate measurement error.
 Thus we feel confident that the signals detected represent real patterns.

 Overall, we must echo Armstrong et al.’s